 Hotel – Vincci Porto or Vincci Ponte de Ferro (premium option)

-Day 4: Cycling the Camino: Caminha – Baiona (38km, 468 meters accumulated height)
+Day 4: Cycling the Camino: Viana do Castelo Baiona (63km, 450 meters climbing)

-Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km, 475 meters accumulated height)
+Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km, 475 meters climbing)

 Day 8: Cycling the Camino: Transfer to Porto